What is Applied Behaviour Analysis (ABA)?

 Where can I get more information?

-What will be restricted; the title “Behaviour Analyst” or the activities related to applied behaviour analysis?
+What is restricted; the title “Behaviour Analyst” or the activities related to applied behaviour analysis?

 The scope of practice or activities that a Behaviour Analyst performs when providing services to a client are not Controlled Acts or restricted activities.
 They are therefore, in the public domain.
 If one is not registered with the College, one must be aware of the restrictions within the Psychology and Applied Behaviour Analysis Act, 2021, regarding how one refers to themselves in the course of providing services in applied behaviour analysis.